TrashPandaCode/reports/ia-final/main.typ

 Once the clean up is completed, the Level Dialog will be displayed again and the same initialization steps from the previous section will start again.

-== Game Utils <game_utils>
-As already described in the last chapter, the Game componenet calls an `initGame` function, before it loads the selected level.
+== Game Utils <game_utils> //P: again not really my area of expertise, but looks good As already described in the last chapter, the Game componenet calls an `initGame` function, before it loads the selected level.
 This simplifies what needs to be done inside of each level initialization function itself.
 The main thing that needs to happen within each level initialization function is, placing game objects, connecting them using the Data Store and creating the logic that determines the win condition and the flow of the level.
 However loading game objects can be quite tedious, especially when we're loading sprite sheets for animations and multiple images at once for backgrounds.
 To further simplify level building we built a `gameHelper` component which has multiple functions to simplify some common game logic and loading assets.

-=== Loading game objects <loading_gob>
-Game objects are loaded using the `addGameobjects` function.
+=== Loading game objects <loading_gob> //P: again not really my area of expertise, but looks good Game objects are loaded using the `addGameobjects` function.
 The function has a list of game objects, each with their own function to load and place the assets.

 The raccoon is the most commonly used game object and also one of the most complex ones.
 It is loaded from a 4x4 spritesheet that contains all of its animations.
 Kaplay has the option to cut the spritesheet into multiple animations, which you can then play on the game object.
 All of the animations are of course only saved on the sprite sheet with the raccoon facing in one direction, to make the file as small as possible.
 This means we cannot just call the play function for each movement as the orientation of the raccoon would be wrong whenever the raccoon moves to the left.
 To fix this issue the raccoon has multiple states that all correspond to a movement or activity.
 When a state is triggered it will play the corresponding animation in the correct orientation.

 Another issue we discovered was, that the user doesn't know where the flag is, at the start of the level, if it is out of frame.
 To fix this issue we implemented a game object specific update hook inside of the function flags loading function.
 This hook checks wether the flag is in frame or not for every frame.
 When the flag can't bee seen, it displays a small icon at the edge of the screen signaling the position of the flag.

-=== Loading Backgrounds
-Since the backgrounds need to be loaded for every level, abstraction makes sense here too.
+=== Loading Backgrounds //P: just one minor correction Since the backgrounds need to be loaded for every level, abstraction makes sense here too.
 The `addBackgrounds` function takes two values as input:
 - *`Background ID`* to select which background should be displayed
-- *`Light Offset`* to offset the light's X-axis position if wanted As alluded, the backgrounds usually consist of two components, the background itself and the light.
+- *`Light Offset`* to offset the light's X-axis position if wanted As alluded, the backgrounds usually consist of two components, the background itself and a light.
 The background gets loaded in and positioned at Z-index 0, then the light gets loaded and positioned with the desired X-axis offset at Z-index 100.
 All other game objects are placed inbetween when building levels.
 We added the light offset, because different levels take place on different parts of the background.
 We wanted the light to always be somewhat centered at the start of each level, to bring the users attention towards the important aspects of each level.

-=== Movement and camera positioning
-We wanted to be able to switch between different types of inputs for the movement.
+=== Movement and camera positioning //P: again not really my area of expertise, but looks good We wanted to be able to switch between different types of inputs for the movement.
 For example in some of the early levels the raccoon was not supposed to move at all and in other levels the raccoon was only supposed to move through node inputs.
 To achieve this we created the `animPlayer` function, which takes three different values as input:
 - *`Node`* lets the user control the raccoon through the nodes
 - *`Keyboard`* lets the user control the raccoon using `WASD` inputs